 About: Wehrlen House is a bi-level home in West Milford, NJ.
-Throughout 2015, Wehrlen house provided 2,149 days of care to 6 women with developmental disabilities.
+Throughout 2016, Wehrlen house provided 2,009 days of care to 6 people with developmental disabilities.

 History: Wehrlen House opened in 1989 in West Milford.
 It was named in honor of DPD’s founder, Msgr.
 John B. Wehrlen.
 Monsignor Wehrlen started his career as a priest out of St. Phillips the Apostle Church in Clifton.
 It was here that he started the Department for Special Education, through a nursery and catechistical program.
 From there, Monsignor Wehrlen, opened day camps for children with special needs, day programs, and later group homes for adults with intellectual and developmental disabilities.
 Monsignor Wehrlen, is still a volunteer for DPD, over 50 years after he founded DPD.